-- Proportionate to the size and complexity of the business, the Society does not have distinct Nomination and Remuneration or Audit Committees, but matters which would be dealt with by such committees are reviewed by the full Committee. - 3.
+- 1. There is no Senior Independent Committee member, but the Vice Chairman has been nominated to receive any items from members or other Committee members, where they do not feel that an issue can be resolved by either the Chief Executive or Chairman. - 2.
+Proportionate to the size and complexity of the business, the Society does not have a distinct Nomination and Remuneration Committee but matters which would be dealt with by this committee are reviewed by the full Committee.
+In 2018 the Society also did not have a separate Audit Committee, but audit and risk related issues were monitored by the full Committee.
+An Audit and Risk Committee was however formed on 1 January 2019. - 3.
 Rather than being subject to annual election, Committee members are subject to election every three years in accordance with the Society's Rules.
 However, Committee members who have served in their position for more than nine years, providing they are still providing balanced views on issues facing the Society, will offer themselves for annual re-election. - 4.
 The Code suggests that the evaluation of the board should be externally facilitated at least every three years.
-The Committee believes that this is disproportionate to the Society's scale of operations, but the documentation used for the internal evaluation, which is led by the Chairman, has been reviewed externally. - 5.
-A significant proportion of executive directors' remuneration is not structured so as to link rewards to corporate and individual performance, as the Chief Executive and Finance Director are responsible for carrying out various functions, including compliance, secretarial, risk management and financial accounting.
+The Committee believes that this is disproportionate to the Society's scale of operations, but the documentation used for the internal evaluation, which is led by the Chairman, has been reviewed externally. - A significant proportion of executive directors' remuneration is not structured so as to link rewards to corporate and individual performance, as the executive team are responsible for carrying out various functions, including compliance, secretarial, risk management and financial accounting.
 The Committee is of the view, therefore, that significant executive incentives and bonuses could result unintentionally in behaviours that would be in conflict with the Society's culture and risk appetite. - 6.
-As the Chief Executive and Finance Director are very close to the day-to-day operations of the business and most Committee members have regular contact with members, we have not established formal member forums or panels in order to ensure that the views of members are understood and communicated.
+As the executive team are very close to the day-today operations of the business and most Committee members have regular contact with members, we have not established formal member forums or panels in order to ensure that the views of members are understood and communicated.
 Our member services team listens carefully to feedback from members and ensures that views are communicated to Committee members.